Building a better world for all

 The technologies needed to address today’s grand challenges are rooted in discovering and developing new materials and processes.
 Perhaps nowhere is this more important than the energy sector.
-Whether it be new devices to convert wasted heat into electricity, new strategies to harness the power of the sun to purify water, new approaches to creating fuels and degrading pollutants, or new technologies that enable fabricating and developing these tools, materials and thermal science and manufacturing play a critical role.
+Whether it be new devices to convert wasted heat into electricity, new strategies to harness the power of the sun to purify water, new approaches to creating fuels and degrading pollutants, or more efficient manufacturing technologies — materials science, energy science, and manufacturing all play a critical role.

 Research led by our faculty spans many fields, from nanoparticle synthesis to 3D printing, and is inherently interdisciplinary, bridging traditional mechanical engineering with applied physics, chemistry, materials science, electrical engineering, and computer science.
 Our research is diverse and broad, with faculty working at the smallest of atomic scales to fully developed functional devices using a wide variety of theoretical, computational, and experimental tools.

 Our research actively use a wide variety of the facilities at Notre Dame including the Center for Research Computing (CRC), the Integrated Imaging Facility (NDIIF), Materials Characterization Facility (MCF), and the Nanofabrication Facility (NDNF).
 Our faculty are also heavily engaged in many research centers across campus, most notably NDnano and ND Energy.